kezlya/anthive/README.md

-# anthive
+# AntHive.IO
-Objects protocol for AntHive.IO platform
+Objects and protocols for AntHive.IO platform